zenith-nguyen/zenith-nguyen/README.md

 # Hi, I'm Zenith (Huy Nhat) 👋

-**Tech-driven Product Manager — Fintech · Payments · Risk · Platform**
+**Tech-driven Product Manager — Fintech · User Centric, Business, Data & Automation**
 Ho Chi Minh City, Vietnam 🇻🇳

 I sit at the intersection of **product and engineering** — turning ambiguous problems into specs, data models, and systems that actually ship.
 My focus is **fintech**: payments infrastructure, risk, and the platforms behind them.
 I stay close to the code so product decisions stay grounded in what's technically real.